Updated January 3, 2020

 Across the road is Tian’anmen Square – the heart of Beijing.
 There isn’t a great deal to do here, but it’s an iconic place to see whilst in China.
 You can enter Mao’s mausoleum, the National Museum of China and the 32–metre high Tian’anmen Tower.
 If you time your entrance right, you can watch the flag-raising or –lowering ceremony too.

-Tip: If you are visiting either of these famous attractions, then bring your passport.
+Tip: If you are visiting either of these famous Beijing points of interest, then bring your passport.
 A copy won’t be good enough – there are police stationed at every entrance, and you will need to show your foreign ID to be able to gain access.

 A wonderful way to end a sightseeing tour around Beijing’s centre is to eat at the fantastic TRB restaurant.
 The food is absolutely fantastic, the service is spectacular and the wines from their cellar are world-renowned.
 Make a reservation ahead, and let them know if you are celebrating anything special as they will do their best to make your visit memorable!